JosePedroDias/oily/README.md

 - arrows move the player
 - space bar toggles between placing and digging dirt (having reached 0 holes the mode switches for you as well)

-## BUGS 🐞

-- game state seems borked when a NEW game occurs (server issue?)

 ## TODO 🧑‍🍳

+- procedural map
-- confirm players don't spawn in oil or rock (deadlock)
+  - confirm oil starts not in/surrounded by cave (not REQUIRED)
-- debug server stability issues
+  - more than one tower per player? (may be confusing)
 - eyecandy
   - use textures instead of solid colors for materials (https://love2d.org/wiki/love.graphics.polygon + texture vs surface stencil)
   - add a sky texture